Rev Language Reference

 }

-geneTrees[g] ~ dnMultiSpeciesCoalescentInverseGamma(speciesTree=spTree, shape=alpha, rate=beta, taxa=taxons[g])
+geneTrees[g] ~ dnMultiSpeciesCoalescentInverseGamma(speciesTree=spTree, shape=alpha, scale=beta, taxa=taxa[g])

 print(geneTrees[g])